Getting Started with Red Hat Developer Hub - Part 1

 NAME HOST/PORT PATH SERVICES PORT TERMINATION WILDCARD

-- GitHub for authentication
+- GitHub for authentication (so developers use their existing credentials)

-- ArgoCD for Sync status
+- ArgoCD to show deployment sync status

-Enable plugins
+Enable Plugins

-| | |
+| |

 Re-install the chart with updated values